illumio-shield/CloudSecure-Azure-Demo-Template/README.md

 6. The Bicep template includes a "CustomData" field which is a base64 encoded string that includes a set of bash scripts that load cronjob entries to simulate some basic traffic flows.
 This can be edited to your needs.

+7. In order for CloudSecure to capture traffic flow logs, you will need to enable NSG flow logs on these VM's and send logs to a storage account of your choice.
+General Purpose V2 account is fine.

 In our scenario, we have defined 3 environments (prod, dev, and staging) in a single virtual network using 3 subnets.
 Within each subnet we have created 3-tier applications using Virtual Machines.
 Some of the VM's have been loaded with a few cron job entries to generate simple traffic flows.

 ![image](https://github.com/stauffer-jeff/CloudSecure-Azure-Demo-Template/assets/155683658/49549934-9798-4d3d-9eff-1801449c39f2)